Namewee: Career

-In October 2010, Namewee was officially invited to attend the world-famous Busan International Film Festival in South Korea.
+In October 2010, Namewee was officially invited to attend the Busan International Film Festival in South Korea.

 Wee released his first film Nasi Lemak 2.0—which he starred in and directed—in September 2011.
 The movie gained major success in Malaysia, grossing over RM7 million.

 In September 2011, a public service announcement video titled Undilah, encouraging Malaysian citizens to vote, was released by Pete Teo.
 Namewee composed part of the music and rap lyrics as well as appearing in the video, featuring various other local celebrities and politicians.

 He starred in Petaling Street Warriors, which was released in December 2011.

 After the success of Nasi Lemak 2.0 and Petaling Street Warriors, Namewee started off with his another directorial work, Hantu Gangster.
 The film was filmed in Klang and was released on 9 August 2012.